-As of December 31, 2023, we had 145 employees, most of whom are located at our West Melbourne, Florida facility; 79 of these employees are engaged in direct manufacturing or manufacturing support, 32 in engineering, 22 in sales and marketing, and 12 in headquarters, accounting and human resources activities.
+As of December 31, 2024, we had 113 employees, most of whom are located at our West Melbourne, Florida facility; 39 of these employees are engaged in customer service and distribution, 7 in direct manufacturing or manufacturing support, 34 in engineering, 21 in sales and marketing, and 12 in headquarters, accounting and human resources activities.
 Our employees are not represented by any collective bargaining agreements, nor has there ever been a labor-related work stoppage.
 We strive to develop and maintain good relations with our employees and believe our relations with our employees are good.